The Stochastic Bilevel Continuous Knapsack Problem with Uncertain Follower's Objective: Preliminaries

 If two different items have the same profit or an item has profit zero, the follower's optimal solution might be ambiguous.
 For simplicity, we assume throughout this paper that the profits of two different items almost surely disagree and that the profit of each item is almost surely nonzero, i.e.,

-If~$\cbf$ follows a continuous distribution, this assumption is always satisfied.
-In case of a finite distribution, it can be obtained, if necessary, by a small perturbation of the entries in the support of~$\cbf$.
+If~$\cbf$ follows a continuous distribution, i.e., its cumulative distribution function is continuous, this assumption is always satisfied.
+In case of a discrete distribution with finite support, it can be obtained, if necessary, by a small perturbation of the entries in the support of~$\cbf$.
 Using an appropriate perturbation, both the optimistic and the pessimistic setting can be modeled.
 In particular, we do not need to distinguish between these two settings in the following because under Assumption \eqref{eq:ass}, the follower's optimal solution is almost surely unique.

 For fixed $c$, we have seen in Section~\ref{section_withoutuncertainty} that $x^c_i$ for $i \in\fot n$ and $f^c$ are piecewise linear functions in~$b$.
 These functions do not depend on $c$ directly, but only on the implied order of the items when the latter are sorted according to the values $c_i / a_i$.
 Hence, the expected values